What are the Disadvantages of Composite Decking Boards?

 High Initial Cost

 The first disadvantages of composite decking boards are their price, and the price is one of the major deciding factors when we are buying anything.
-So how much do composites cost compared to traditional decking materials?
+So, how much do composites cost compared to traditional decking materials?
 Wood, especially softwood, can cost as much as half of the price of composites.
 Some hardwoods are more expensive than composites, but there are only a few.

 They are also easy to clean.
 You will only need to use common household cleaning items, such as a brush and some soapy water.
 They are also resistant to many issues found among wooden patios.
-For instance, they are resistant to insect damage, don’t splinter, and rarely warps due to shrinkage and expansion.
+For instance, they are resistant to insect damage, don’t splinter, and rarely warp due to shrinkage and expansion.

 Fortunately, some boards are designed to be lighter than the regular composite decking boards, called hollow composites.
 The inner portion of these boards is hollowed-out, making it easier to transport or install.
 Despite their hollowed centres, they are as strong as regular composite decking boards.
 However, depending on where you live, it may be hard to obtain these boards.